ToshLawlow/MangaCompressor/README.md

 # MangaCompressor
-This repository is for compress, eliminate duplicate images, put an order on the files names of a directory wich content is basicly folders wiht images that constitud chapters of a manga.
+This repository is for compressing, eliminating duplicate images, put an order on the files names of a directory which content is folders with images that constitute chapters of a manga.